yorkcomputersolutions/learn-at-yorkcs/content/posts/2019-02-26-creating-a-star-field-with-phaser-3.md

 <img loading="lazy" width="640" height="640" src="https://learn.yorkcs.com/wp-content/uploads/2019/02/starfield_edgetoedge.gif" alt="" class="wp-image-828" /> <figcaption>Got it?
 Fantastic!</figcaption></figure>

 The fun part now is to tweak the various numbers.
 Some interesting results can be achieved!
 I look forward to seeing what you can create with this!
-If you have any questions, suggestions, or feedback, feel free to tweet at me, my handle is [@jaredyork][2].
-You can also reach me via my email at [jared.york@yorkcs.com][3].
-I&#8217;m more than happy to help anyone out.
 Hopefully this will be useful for some of you. 🙂

 You can find the full source code for this tutorial on [GitHub][4].